Cajac/picoCTF-Writeups/picoCTF_2021/General_Skills/Static_aint_always_noise.md

 The script's comments give a good picture of what it does, essentially runs `objdump` and `strings` on the first supplied file (`$1`).

-Lets check out the binary also
+Let's check out the binary also
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/General_Skills/Static_ain't_always_noise]
 └─$ file static